Informed Consent - Required Components (updated 01/14)

 Informed consent is one of the primary ethical requirements underlying human subjects research, reflecting the principle of respect for potential subjects.
 Informed consent assures that prospective human subjects understand the nature of the research and can decide knowledgeably and voluntarily whether or not to participate.
 This provides assurance protecting all parties involved, as investigators can face legal penalties without it.

-INFORMATION FOR INVESTIGATORS: Guidelines for Constructing a Consent Form
+Guidelines for Constructing a Consent Form

 - Replace technical terms with ordinary language